bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/e/EndPointId_3ctuSusCj2_w79HgKqMiDN/Documentation.md

-Indicate the starting point of the cable
+Indicate the ending point of the cable